HomeLatest NewsDefenceDRDO transfers anti-drone technology for mass production

 Register Now →

-Reddy said the technology has been transferred to multiple industries, which have taken orders from the armed forces and security forces of the country.
+Reddy said the technology has been transferred to multiple industries, which have taken orders from the armed forces and forces of the country.

 “They are providing it to them.
 They will be delivering it to them (security and armed forces) to tackle the drones that are coming in (from across the border),” Reddy said.